-- To promote best practice in permanence planning for children. - To minimise delay in family finding, prioritising the needs of the child. - To ensure children who are placed for adoption are supported to understand their life story and relationships with significant people from their birth family network, are promoted and maintained through direct or indirect contact as appropriate to each child. - To provide information to applicants interested in becoming adopters on the process and on the children requiring adoption. - To actively recruit adopters and foster carers from a diverse range of backgrounds who have the ability to meet the needs of children needing adoption within the regional agency and beyond. - To ensure adopters receive appropriate preparation, training, support and advice to enable them to offer a secure loving home and the best possible standards of parenting, safety and protection to adopted children. - To recruit and support carers who are willing and able to be dually approved as foster carers and as prospective adopters to undertake early permanence placements for children aged 0-3 where the final care plan remains uncertain. - To support early Permanence carers to work with birth families to facilitate contact and rehabilitation home where this is achievable. - To provide post placement support to newly created and existing adoptive families. - To provide access to information, counselling, intermediary services and support as appropriate to adults whose lives have been affected by adoption, including adopted adults and their birth relatives. - To ensure that any decisions are transparent and fair. - To ensure concerns about the service are addressed and that information about the complaint's procedure is made available. - To ensure that the organisation regularly reviews the services it provides, consults with, and learns from, those in receipt of their services through comments, compliments, and complaints
+- To provide information on the early permanence and adoption process to all applicants interested in becoming adopters. - To provide information to applicants on the children requiring adoption and early permanence. - To actively recruit adopters and early permanence carers from a diverse range of backgrounds who have the ability to meet the needs of children needing adoption within the regional adoption agency and beyond. - To ensure adopters and early permanence carers receive appropriate preparation, training, support and advice to enable them to offer a secure loving home and the best possible standards of parenting, safety and protection to adopted children. - To recruit families who are willing and able to be dually approved as foster carers and as prospective adopters to undertake early permanence placements for children aged 0-3 where the final care plan remains uncertain.

+- To support early Permanence carers to work with birth families to facilitate contact and rehabilitation home where this is achievable. - To provide post placement support to newly created and existing adoptive families. - To provide access to information, counselling, intermediary services and support as appropriate to adults whose lives have been affected by adoption, including adopted adults and their birth relatives. - To ensure concerns about the service are addressed and that information about the complaint's procedure is made available. - To ensure that the organisation regularly reviews the services it provides, consults with and learns from, those in receipt of their services through comments, compliments, and complaints.